Is Fractional Distillation A Chemical Or Physical Change

 The temperature and pressure inside of the condenser are important in controlling how much of each component of the mixture will be condensed.
 If the temperature and pressure are too low, then some components may not condense at all or may only partially condense.
 If they are too high, then some components may end up condensed out of solution before they have had adequate time to separate from other components.
 By adjusting these conditions, it is possible to control which components will be collected at different points during fractional distillation.

-See also Is Distilled Water A Pure Substance
+See also Is Distilled Water For Drinking

 Fractional Distillation